 Graham Hitman graduated from University College Hospital Medical School in 1976 and did his clinical training in General Medicine and Diabetes in Kings College and associated Hospitals, St Bartholomew’s Hospital and subsequently The Royal London Hospital.
-He did is MD research into the genetics of diabetes with Professor David Galton at Barts and was subsequently appointed as Lecturer, Senior Lecturer and Reader at the Royal London Hospital Medical College working under Professor RD Cohen.
+He did his MD research into the genetics of diabetes with Professor David Galton at Barts and was subsequently appointed as Lecturer, Senior Lecturer and Reader at the Royal London Hospital Medical College working under Professor RD Cohen.
 Since 1995 he has been Professor of Molecular Medicine and Diabetes at Barts and The London School of Medicine and Dentistry.
-Prof Hitman was director of the Blizard Institute from October 2013 to March 2017
+Prof Hitman was director of the Blizard Institute (2013 to 2017) and Editor of Diabetic Medicine (2009-2015).

 Undergraduate and Postgraduate teaching